junxzm1990/ASAN--/testcases/fuzzing/README.md

 $ bash auto_wrap.sh
 ```
 5. Start fuzzing, Weee!\
-For each software, we have prepared the fuzzing script in "fuzzing_script".
-Here is an example to fuzz program "nm".
+For each software, we have prepared the fuzzing script in `fuzzing_script`.
+Here is an example to fuzz program `nm`.
 ```
 ./afl-2.52b/afl-fuzz -S nm_afl -i ./afl-2.52b/testcases/others/elf/ -o ./eval/nm -m none -- ./libshrink/prelink-nm/nm-new @@
 ```
-6. All fuzzing results will be under "eval" folder.
+6. All fuzzing results will be under `eval` folder.

 ### ASan-- Model
 1. Build afl-2.52b and set ASan--: